abandholm/seafile-share-link/README.md

 Contact
 -------

 Author: Anders Bandholm.
-Thanks to [Karl G](https://github.com/carlos22) for his update so that the installer now works on modern Ubuntus.
+Thanks to [carlos22](https://github.com/carlos22) for his update so that the installer now works on modern Ubuntus.

 Email: 2018 at-sign d7.dk (after 2018: replace 2018 with present year)